ai-atoms/Lammps-MiLaDy/README.md

 If you have doubts: write us.
 We are happy to help you !!!!

 6. Compile again Lammps (e.g. using traditional `make mpi`).
-7. To test your Lammps-MiLady, run the examples provided in provided in `Examples` of this repositiry
+7. To test your Lammps-MiLady, run the examples provided in `Examples` of this repositiry